Sponsors and Community Partners

 Therapy dogs from ROAR have been a popular part of the Library’s childhood literacy programs—and seem to enjoy being read to as much as children enjoy reading to them.
 ROAR and the Library have also co-sponsored author talks and educational programs.

 The Woodcock Nature Center and the Library co-sponsor numerous educational programs at the Library and the Center.

-Library staff members have presented monthly book discussions and occasional other educational programs at Founders Hall since it opened its doors 10 years ago.
+Library staff members have presented monthly book discussions and occasional other educational programs at Founders Hall since it opened its doors over 10 years ago.

 Ridgefield Action Committee for the Environment (RACE) co-sponsors programs throughout the year to encourage good stewardship of the environment.

 Ridgefield’s League of Women Voters co-sponsors programs to encourage informed voting and other issues relating to voting and women’s rights.